TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 The current state of these settings (except Offscreen Button Mode) are saved when committed to, and pulled from EEPROM at boot.

 #### Saving Settings to Non-Volatile Memory
-The calibration data, profile settings, and extended gun options like custom pins mapping and rumble intensity, can be saved in non-volatile memory by pressing Start + Select (by default).
-The currently selected profile is saved as the default for when the light gun is plugged in - gun settings applies to *all profiles.*
+The calibration data, profile settings, and extended gun options like custom pins mapping and rumble intensity, can be saved in non-volatile memory by pressing Start + Select from the gun itself, or whenever new settings are committed from the Desktop App.
+The currently selected calibration profile is saved as the default for when the light gun is plugged in - gun settings (pins mapping, force feedback, etc.) applies to *all profiles.*

 #### Test Mode
-Test Mode lets you visually see the IR points as seen by the camera in the OpenFIRE App's test tab.
+Test Mode lets you visually see the IR points as seen by the camera in the Desktop App's IR Test Mode screen.
 This is very useful for aligning the camera when building your light gun, and for testing that the camera tracks all 4 points properly, as well as observing possible reflections.
 The validity of the test points shape (square in default IR layout, diamond in alt IR layout) depends on the current profile used and its IR layout setting.

 ## Technical Details & Assorted Errata